dvdciri/MultiChoiceRecyclerView/README.md

     }
 ```

-##Set Up
-- Add the MultiChoiceRecyclerView to your xml file
+Use the MultiChoiceRecyclerView xml object and connect the view as usual
 ```java
     <com.davidecirillo.multichoicesample.MultiChoiceRecyclerView
         android:id="@+id/multiChoiceRecyclerView"